Job seekers are taking a good look at the payroll profession — and for good reason.

-Ever-changing tax laws and reporting standards, and the need for people who know how to navigate them, are driving demand for payroll professionals.
-Payroll pros have also been on the front line of helping their organization support a new or expanded remote workforce and ensure that employees receive timely, accurate payment while working from home during the pandemic.
+Ever-changing tax laws and reporting standards, and the need for people who know how to navigate them, are driving demand for skilled payroll professionals.
+Payroll pros have also been on the front line of helping their organizations support remote workers and make sure that these employees receive timely, accurate payments.

-For the past several years, the Robert Half Salary Guide for the accounting and finance industry has highlighted payroll management as one of the hottest areas of employment.
-The payroll manager/supervisor position, discussed later this post, is one of the most in-demand positions this year.
+For several years, the Robert Half Salary Guide has highlighted payroll management as one of the hottest areas of employment for the finance and accounting industry.
+The payroll manager/supervisor position, discussed later in this post, is one of the most in-demand positions this year.

 If you’re thinking about starting or switching to a career in payroll, you’re probably wondering what lies ahead and what type of salary you could earn at various job levels in this profession.
-Here’s an introductory guide to the payroll career path.
+The following is an introductory guide to the payroll career path.

 Most career trajectories in the payroll department start with the payroll clerk position.
 Managed by a more senior professional, the payroll clerk focuses on day-to-day functions such as issuing paychecks and responding to employee queries.
 In smaller organizations, this role may overlap with basic duties in accounting and/or human resources (HR).